expressjs/expressjs.com/guide/migrating-4.md

 </h3>

-Express 4 no longer depends on Connect, and removes all built-in middleware from its core, except `express.static`.
-This means Express is now an independent routing and middleware web framework, and Express versioning and releases are not affected by middleware updates.
+Express 4 no longer depends on Connect, and removes all built-in middleware from its core, except for the `express.static` function.
+This means that Express is now an independent routing and middleware web framework, and Express versioning and releases are not affected by middleware updates.

-With the built-in middleware gone, you must explicitly add all the middleware required to run your app.
+Without built-in middleware, you must explicitly add all the middleware that is required to run your app.
 Simply follow these steps:

 1. Install the module: `npm install --save <module-name>`
 2. In your app, require the module: `require('module-name')`